pran005/USB-Development/README.md

 7. Create a pull request.

 ### Note
 This project uses USB descriptors as samples to depict functioning.
 If you are planning to re-use the same descriptors, please change the Vendor & Product IDs.
 We are not responsible for any legal actions in case of any misuse.
-The project's main aim is learning and contributing freely & legally to USB.
+The project's main aim is learning and contributing freely & legally to USB firmware/software development.